Woodford Green Lease Extension - Free Consultation

 It may end up saving you thousands.

-Main reasons to start your Woodford Green lease extension
+Why you should commence your Woodford Green lease extension today:

 Increase your lease and increase your Woodford Green property value

-It is generally considered that a residential leasehold with more than one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for decades to come.
+It is generally accepted that a residential leasehold with over one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.

 Lender Requirement